 The variety of IT degree programs leaves students with options.
 Either route may appeal to different personal and professional goals.
 Certainly, computers, cloud-computing, big data and the ‘app economy’ continue to drive change.
 As a result, a village of IT professionals is required to meet the demands.iii

-An information technology (IT) degree is a course of study offered at the graduate certificate master and PhD level.
+A graduate information technology (IT) degree program is a course of study offered at the graduate certificate, master and PhD level.
 IT degrees often focus on the branch of engineering that pertains to the use of computers to collect, store, and share and protect information.
-Masters in Information Technology degrees may span two years of full-time study and may expose students to advanced field study.
+Masters in Information Technology degrees may require two years of full-time study and expose students to advanced field study.
 The PhD in IT is the highest degree level offered, and is often focused on computer science research.
-Some PhD programs require about four to five years of full-time study post-Bachelors.
+Some PhD programs require about four to five years of full-time study post-bachelors.

-Advanced IT courses might cover advanced algorithms and program language.
+A major in information techonolgy may take advanced IT courses in advanced algorithms and program language.
 Also, coursework may tackle theory and application.
 For instance, the principles and practices that underlie the analysis, design, use and management of information technology systems.
 Other possible key topics may draw from the general list below.

 Below are a few different options within Information Technology Graduate Programs.
 Some are more focused on computer science, others on business.
 The overlap in what is offered within an individual information technology degree may mean that you find a program that leverages current strengths and fill in the gaps to boost other areas.